-For the Fastest Coffee: Basically, the Jetboil system takes the standard French press process — boiling water, dropping in grounds, pressing them down before the pour — and combines it all into one.
-That means delicious coffee, in five minutes flat (the Flash cooking system can get two cups of water boiling in 100 seconds).
-The Flash Java Kit includes a coffee press and a sample roast from Green Mountain Coffee, but the stove will work for any drink or meal that calls for hot water, so this one is also appropriate for whipping up dehydrated meals, soups, teas and cocoa.
+The Jetboil system condenses the steps of the standard French press process — boiling water, dropping in grounds, pressing them down before the pour — into one.
+That means delicious coffee in five minutes or less (the Flash cooking system can get two cups of water boiling in 100 seconds).
+The Flash Java Kit includes a coffee press and a sample roast from Green Mountain Coffee, but the stove will work for any drink or meal that calls for hot water, so this kit can also help you whip up dehydrated meals, soups, teas and cocoa.

 Just because you’re out in mother nature doesn’t mean that you have to forego a quality cup of coffee.
 Read the Story